no37no37/Goibibo_Web_Scrape_SQL_Analysis/README.md

 ## Repository Purpose

 I created this GitHub repository to share my Goibibo Flight Data Scraping and SQL Analysis project.
 The repository serves as an example of my data manipulation and analysis skills, providing potential employers and collaborators with a tangible demonstration of my capabilities.

-Feel free to explore the repository's contents, including the scraped data, cleaned dataset, SQL queries, and documentation.

 ---